 Referring Veterinarian Information

-We always prefer for the primary care veterinarian to be engaged in the referral process.
-We want to establish a veterinarian-client-patient-specialist relationship that enhances the value of the pet’s veterinary care team to the pet and owner.
+During the referral process, we always prefer for the primary care veterinarian to be engaged.
+We want to establish a veterinarian-client-patient-specialist relationship that enhances the value of the veterinary care team to the pet and owner.
 We look for strong relationships with our referring veterinarians that continue with time.
 AAHA and AVMA encourage practitioner-specialist relationships.

 How to Refer a Patient